OAXFoundation/OpenANXToken/SecurityAudit.md

 ## Other Notes

 * This audit has been conducted by the author of the contract.
 An independent audit of this contract should be conducted
+* Details of the bug bounty program on this smart contract can be found at [https://medium.com/@OAX_Foundation/openanx-bug-bounty-program-ccc6e981fd6a](https://medium.com/@OAX_Foundation/openanx-bug-bounty-program-ccc6e981fd6a)

 <br />